Natemen96/ECEMasterProject/README.md

 make sure to run the program within the conda env.

+Housing Data can be download from pecan street/[dataport](https://www.pecanstreet.org/dataport/)

 ## Task for Agent

 Start at "Home" (a node) travel to each location in exchange for power (main resource for EV),